rabbitverse-commits/CIS185-THE-NEWER-ONE-/Week 5/README.md

           ## 1. Project Description
           What is your website about?
 (2-3 sentences) OK, so looking back on it now, I basically made a text-based adventure where your choices matter, but the result is what aesthetic you are, instead of what ending you got.
 But at the same time, I guess it's the same as a personality quiz, but with a fancier feel to it, since it's a text-based adventure and not an actual quiz.
 But it's also a quiz if you think about how your input matters on what result you get, which is similar to what a text-based adventure is...
 My head slightly hurts now, but it's a text-based adventure aesthetic personality quiz, for a lack of a better title.
 You read situation, pick an option, and continue until you get your result. accompanied with the character corresponding to it, and a link to the aesthetic itself on the "official" aesthetic wiki.
 For more information, I would look at the diagram I will somehow figure out how to attach to this project.
 But yeah, fancy personality quiz with a story attached and characters form said story.
 Plus a secret result you can get...
 Somehow.
+(I didn't have time for the secret result).

           ## 2. Target Audience
           Who will use your website?
 Why?